-As discussed above some part of the transmission line would traverse through forest land.
+As discussed above transmission lines under Scheme D would traverse through forest land of approx. 820 m.
+There is no forest patch within the Irba-Kanke transmission line corridor.
+However, the Irba-Ratu and Irba-Ramgarh corridors passed through lengths of 450m and 370 m protected forest patches respectively.
 JUSNL would have to obtain Forest Clearance as per the provisions of the FCA, 1980, before any project related activity can commence through forest land.
 Site preparation will involve removal of trees, shrubs and herbs present along the transmission line corridor which will cause change in the modified habitat within the corridor leading to a loss of floral biodiversity at local level.

-Trees within the transmission line corridor would be removed before construction.
-Moreover, there would also be removal of herbs and shrubs from the transmission line corridor.
+Trees within the transmission line corridors would be removed before construction.
+Moreover, there would also be removal of herbs and shrubs from the transmission line corridors.
 None of the floral or faunal species expected to be present within the site is threatened as per IUCN Classification (Version 2017-3).

-Faunal species that have the most probability of occurrence within the transmission line corridors include amphibians (Common toad), reptiles (lizards and snakes), birds (Common crow, Common sparrow, Common myna, Drongo, larks, doves, parakeets, kites etc.) and mammals (mongoose, squirrels, rats, jackal, langur etc.).
+Faunal species that have the most probability of occurrence within the transmission line corridors include amphibians (Common toad), reptiles (lizards and snakes), birds (Common crow, Common sparrow, Common myna, Drongo, Indian Roller, larks, doves, parakeets, kites etc.) and mammals (mongoose, squirrels, rats, fox, jackal, langur, elephant etc.).
 Vegetation clearance may affect the faunal species mentioned above, however, there are similar habitats in the vicinity and the species can easily relocate to those areas.
 Removal of vegetation at construction site (for tower footing) can adversely affect residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (rats, mongoose, mouse etc.).
 Removal of trees, herbs and shrubs from the transmission line corridors may cause loss of nesting habitats for bird species.
 In most cases however it has been observed that faunal and bird species to migrate to other local habitats which are adjacent, if the land affected is not very large.
+The study area has reports of movement of Indian Elephant which is an IUCN

+Endangered species.
+However, the frequency of elephant movement is not regular and some straying elephant movement is reported at the forest areas by the forest department and local villagers therefore the sensitivity of the site has been considered as medium.
 The scale of impact will be medium as it causes irreversible damage to a modified habitat.
 Duration of the impact will be long term as vegetation clearance would create a permanent impact within the site area.
 Extent of the impact would be only within the project site and immediate vicinity.

 Construction activities will include excavation, movement of machineries, increased anthropogenic movement (men and transport) and may lead to minor disturbances to floral and faunal habitats in the vicinity of the tower footing site because of deposition of dust, noise and light generated during construction activities may affect feeding, breeding and movement of animals.
-There is a chance of mammalian species falling in the excavated areas for transmission towers and get injured.
+There is a chance of elephants and other mammalian species falling in the excavated areas for transmission towers and get injured.
 However, these disturbances will be for a temporary period and expected to be of low magnitude and local in scale.